H o w a r d - C o o k - - 1 9 0 1 - 1 9 8 0

 Image size 10 1/16 x 6 11/16 inches (256 x 170 mm); sheet size 11 7/8 x 9 inches (302 x 229 mm).

-A superb, black impression, on thin cream wove Japan paper, with full margins (2 to 3 7/8 inches), in excellent condition.
+A superb, black impression, on thin, cream wove Japan paper, with full margins (1 1/4 to 5/8 inches), in excellent condition.
 Printed by the artist.

-Among the artist's most dynamic precisionist works, Cook emphasizes the monumental sculptural presence of the Chrysler Building by framing it with the dark geometry of the smaller surrounding buildings.
+Chrysler Building is among the artist's most renowned precisionist works.
+Cook's compelling composition emphasizes the monumental, sculptural presence of the Chrysler Building by framing it with the smaller surrounding buildings—the angular geometry and stark contrasts of light and dark convey the dynamism of the emerging New York City skyline.
 At the time Cook created this work, before the completion of the building's now famous art deco crown, the structure was the world's tallest building, holding the title for 11 months before it was surpassed by the Empire State Building in 1931.
-It still ranks as the tallest brick building in the world (though the internal skeleton is steel), and remains New York City's most renowned Art Deco landmark.
+The Chrysler Building still ranks as the tallest brick building in the world (though the internal skeleton is steel), and remains New York City's most famous Art Deco landmark.

 Engine Room - 1930, Lithograph.